List of tornadoes by province (Canada)

-This page lists all the confirmed and probable tornado that have touched down in Canadian provinces & territories.
+This article lists confirmed and probable tornadoes that have touched down in Canadian provinces and territories.

-Experts have estimated that around 230 tornadoes occur in Canada each year, though only around 60 are formally confirmed. with most occurring in Southern Ontario, the southern Canadian Prairies and southern Quebec.
-Canada ranks as the second country in the world with the most tornadoes per year, after the United States of America.
+It is estimated that around 230 tornadoes occur in Canada each year, though only around 60 are formally confirmed. with most occurring in Southern Ontario, the southern Canadian Prairies and southern Quebec.
+Canada ranks as the second country in the world with the most tornadoes per year, after the United States.
 Of the average 30 confirmed tornadoes each year, Alberta and Saskatchewan both average between 14 and 18 tornadoes per season, followed by Manitoba and Ontario with normally between 8 and 14 tornadoes per season.
 Quebec is another recognized tornado-prone zone averaging between 4 and 8 tornadoes each year.
 Atlantic Canada and Interior British Columbia are also recognized tornado zones averaging between 0 and 4 tornadoes each year.
 The Canadian Territories are not typically seen as tornado-prone regions, however tornadoes can occur in the region.
-The peak season for tornadoes and severe thunderstorms in Canada is in the summer months, although tornadoes in Canada have occurred in spring, fall and very rarely winter.
+The peak season for tornadoes and severe thunderstorms in Canada is in the late spring and summer months, although tornadoes have occurred the fall and, very rarely, winter.

 In Canada, tornadoes are rated based on the damage they cause using a set of "Damage Indicators" which estimate wind speeds based on different levels of damage.
 Before April 1, 2013, the scale used to rate tornadoes in Canada was the Fujita scale.
 Following this day, Environment Canada started to use the Enhanced Fujita scale.
 The most common intensities for tornadoes in Canada range between an EF0 to EF2 (F0 to F2) and usually result in minor structural damage to barns, wood fences, roof shingles, uprooted or snapped tree limbs and downed power lines.
 Tornadoes rated at an EF3 to EF4 (F3 to F4) have occurred in Canada, but are significantly rarer.
 Canada has only ever seen one confirmed EF5 (F5) tornado, which occurred in Elie, Manitoba.